travis-ci/docs-travis-ci-com/user/insights/sreql-language.md

 > **Info:**
 >
-> Boolean types and null are case insensitive and can be written in several ways:
+> Boolean types and null are case insensitive, and you can write them in several ways:
 >
 >     true:  t, true (or trUe),
 >     false: f or false,